zerowastefestival/zerowastefestival.github.io/_posts/festival/2019-12-13-science-gallery.md

 ##### 12:30 to 14:00 <br/> Upcycling Plastic Bottles *with Emmanuel Reynaud*

 Learn how to upcycle PET bottles into new, exciting things.
 More info to come soon.

+<a name="knittingsat"></a>

+##### 15:00 to 17:00 <br/> Knitting for the Homeless *with Revived Yarn*

+[Revived Yarn](https://www.facebook.com/revivedyarn/) is a knitting community created by Elisabetta Mellis that aims to bring a little bit of help to people who find themselves homeless in Dublin during the harsh winter months.
+Drop in and help knit things for the homeless.

 <a name="beeswax"></a>